iver-wharf/iver-wharf.github.io/docs/prob/api/project/cannot-change-group.md

 Once a project has been imported into Wharf, it is not allowed to have its group changed.

+!> Deprecated: This problem is no longer relevant with the [wharf-api](https://github.com/iver-wharf/wharf-api), starting with version v4.2.0.
+Since v4.2.0, you are allowed to freely update both the Wharf group and project names.

 <!-- panels:end -->

 ## Possible causes